Feb 26th - Alexander of Alexandria

 It is accepted that Alexander also wrote up the acts for the first Council of Nicaea, certainly something he was in a position to know of first-hand.

-Alexander also able to appoint the great Athanasius to be his successor, thus securing the Faith.
+Alexander also able to appoint the great Athanasius to be his successor, thus safeguarding the Faith.

 We may never fully understand all that God has in store for us, but holding to the Truth will guide us through everything to where He wants us to be, and with that foundation we will be the person we were meant to be and carry out God's will correctly.